Walk one of France’s great long-distance trails on a small-group escorted walking holiday through the foothills of the Pyrenees.

 The Sentier Cathare, also known as the Cathar Way or GR 367, is a historic route linking medieval fortresses, remote villages, gorges, vineyards, and mountain passes in southern France.

-This is a walking holiday for people who want to experience landscape, history, and movement slowly and deeply, on foot, carrying what they need and letting life simplify to a steady daily rhythm of walking, eating, and resting.
-Scheduled departures run each year, with the next guided walk currently open for booking.
+This is a walking holiday for people who want to experience landscape, history, and movement slowly and deeply, on foot, letting life simplify to a steady daily rhythm of walking, eating, and resting.
+Tours are available at different levels and scheduled departures run each year, with the next guided walk currently open for booking.

 This guided walking holiday offers: